Enjoy this delicious, easy, and healthy Steak Cobb Salad with homemade avocado cilantro lime salad dressing. So fresh and so easy!

 If you said, “Yes!” to any or all of the above questions, I have the solution for you.
-Try this healthy steak cobb salad with (the most deliciously scrumptious ever) creamy avocado cilantro lime salad dressing.
+Try this healthy steak Cobb salad with (the most deliciously scrumptious ever) creamy avocado cilantro lime salad dressing.

 One.
-This steak cobb salad is vibrant and fresh.
+This steak Cobb salad is vibrant and fresh.

 Two.
-This steak cobb salad is actually filling – which is a major complaint I have with eating a salad for a meal.
+This steak Cobb salad is actually filling – which is a major complaint I have with eating a salad for a meal.
 I need meat (read: lean protein) and lots of goodies in my salad.
 I want variance and textures and flavors, people.

 Three.
-This steak cobb salad is pretty friggin’ delicious.
+This steak Cobb salad is pretty friggin’ delicious.
 So even if you don’t much care for “healthy” food, you’ll still love every single minute of this meal.

 Four Through Seven.
 Avocado Cilantro Lime Dressing.
 In other words: Yaaaas.

-I like using New York strip steak because it’s leaner than ribeye, but still flavorful, though any steak will do.
+I also like using New York strip steak because it’s leaner than ribeye, but still flavorful, though any steak will do.
 Heck even chicken would work.
 The major idea here is to include a lean protein to fill you up, nourish your body, and make your tastebuds (and waistline!) healthy.